RxReduce: A Medication Deprescribing Agent Framework

 Data Sources & Data Science Approach

-Our solution uses three large language model (LLM) powered agents that evaluate the patient's diagnosis, inpatient stay information, and clinical notes to make a final recommendation to the provider during the discharge process.
-For our project, we focused on the medication class Proton Pump Inhibitors (PPIs) as these are a commonly prescribed medication and are frequently continued without supporting indications.
+For this work, we focused on the medication class Proton Pump Inhibitors (PPIs) as these are commonly prescribed medication and are frequently continued without supporting indications.
 In addition there is a robust deprescribing algorithm which we were able to translate into our code.
 Our test deidentified data sources were acquired through agreement from the Information Commons team at UCSF Medical Center.
 In addition, for our demonstrations and model evaluation, additional synthetic patient examples were created with were based on actual scenarios we encountered in the deidentified data sources.

 Evaluation